Quick Guide to Fixing Computer Hardware

 • "Invalid Partition Table"

 These are all software errors.
 Your computer is telling you that the boot and/or partitioning data stored on the disk are either missing or corrupted.
 You can often fix this issue using tools like free TestDisk utility.
-Just google and you'll find good tutorials on this.
+Here are some good tutorials on how to use TestDisk.

 OS Detects the Drive But You Can't Access Your Data

-Sometimes Windows knows a drive is present but won't let you use it.
+Sometimes your operating system knows a drive is present but won't let you use it.
 Or it tells you the drive needs to be formatted.
 Or maybe it just shows a blank drive that doesn't contain any data.
 Or it won't show you the drive properties or let you format it.
 Usually this means a software problem: filesystem corruption.

 Filesystem: Free Repair Tools:

-FAT32, VFAT TestDisk, Disk Digger, Linux dosfsck utility
+FAT32, VFAT TestDisk, PhotoRec, Disk Digger, Linux dosfsck utility

-NTFS Lots of free and shareware tools here, Ubuntu's tools, DTIDATA's tool, TestDisk
+NTFS Lots of free and shareware tools here, Ubuntu's tools, DTIDATA's tool, TestDisk, PhotoRec

 ext2, ext3, ext4

-Use built-in Linux utilities like fsck, e2fsck, ddrescue, or TestDisk
+Use Linux utilities like fsck, e2fsck, ddrescue, TestDisk, or PhotoRec

 Drive is Not Detected At All